-There are a number of costing models used in the domain of business, and Activity Based Costing is one of them.
-In activity based costing, various activities in the organization are identified and assigned with a cost.
+There are a number of costing models used in the domain of business and Activity-Based Costing is one of them.
+In activity-based costing, various activities in the organization are identified and assigned with a cost.

-Let's taken an example.
+Let us take an example.
 There are a number of activities performed in a business organization and these activities belong to many departments and phases such as planning, manufacturing, or engineering.
 All these activities eventually contribute to producing products or offering services to the end clients.

 Quality Control activity of a garment manufacturing company is one of the fine examples for such an activity.
 By identifying the cost for the Quality Control function, the management can recognize the costing for each product, service, or resource.
 This understanding helps the executive management to run the business organization smoothly.

-When it comes to implementing activity based costing in an organization, commitment of senior management is a must.
-Activity based costing requires visionary leadership that should sustain long-term.
-Therefore, it is required that the senior management has comprehensive awareness of how activity based costing works and management's interaction points with the process.
+When it comes to implementing activity-based costing in an organization, commitment of senior management is a must.
+Activity-based costing requires visionary leadership that should sustain long-term.
+Therefore, it is required that the senior management has comprehensive awareness of how activity-based costing works and management's interaction points with the process.

-Before implementing activity based costing for the entire organization, it is always a great idea to do a pilot run.
+Before implementing activity-based costing for the entire organization, it is always a great idea to do a pilot run.
 The best candidate for this pilot run is the department that suffers from profit making deficiencies.

-If an organization is planning to impalement activity based costing; commissioning a core team is of great advantage.
-If the organization is small in scale, a team can be commissioned with the help of volunteers who will contribute their time on part-time basis.
+If an organization is planning to impalement activity-based costing, commissioning a core team is of great advantage.
+If the organization is small in scale, a team can be commissioned with the help of volunteers, who will contribute their time on part-time basis.
 This team is responsible for identifying and assessing the activities that should be revised in order to optimize the product or service.

 The team should ideally consist of professionals from all practices in the organization.
-However, hiring an external consultant could be also become a plus.
+However, hiring an external consultant could also become a plus.

-When implementing activity based costing, it is advantageous for an organization to use computer software for calculations and data storage.
-The computer software can be a simple database that will store the information such as customized ABC software for the organization, or a general purpose off the shelf software.
+When implementing activity-based costing, it is advantageous for an organization to use computer software for calculations and data storage.
+The computer software can be a simple database that will store the information such as customized ABC software for the organization or a general-purpose off-the-shelf software.

-Identification of a team that is responsible for implementing activity based costing.
+Identification of a team that is responsible for implementing activity-based costing.

 The team identifies and assesses the activities that involve in products and services in question.

-The team selects a subset of activities that should be taken for activity based costing.
+The team selects a subset of activities that should be taken for activity-based costing.